DanielGatty/SWENG-IMAGES/README.md

 7. The ability to hide the image
 8. The ability to show the image

-The properties the Presentation needs to be able to control are:
+The properties the SlideShow needs to be able to control are:
 1. The images themselves (i.e. adding and removing images)
-2. The position of the presentation
+2. The position of the SlideShow
-3. The width of the presentation
+3. The width of the SlideShow
-4. The height of the presentation
+4. The height of the SlideShow
-5. The timings of the presentation
+5. The timings of the SlideShow
-6. The direction of the presentation (forwards or backwards)
+6. The direction of the SlideShow (forwards or backwards)
 7. Start / Stop status

-Constructors for Presentation:
+Constructors for SlideShow:
 1. Nothing specified
-2. The position of the presentation
+2. The position of the SlideShow
-3. The position of the presentation, width, height
+3. The position of the SlideShow, width, height
-4. The position of the presentation, width, height, timings
+4. The position of the SlideShow, width, height, timings
-5. The position of the presentation, width, height, timings, direction
+5. The position of the SlideShow, width, height, timings, direction

-Methods for Presentation:
+Methods for SlideShow:
-1. The ability to add images to the presentation (use varargs to do it all in one go)
+1. The ability to add images to the SlideShow (use varargs to do it all in one go)
-2. The ability to remove an image from the presentation
+2. The ability to remove an image from the SlideShow
-3. The ability to reposition the presentation
+3. The ability to reposition the SlideShow
-4. The ability to change the presentation width
+4. The ability to change the SlideShow width
-5. The ability to change the presentation height
+5. The ability to change the SlideShow height
-6. The ability to change presentation timings
+6. The ability to change SlideShow timings
-7. The ability to change presentation direction
+7. The ability to change SlideShow direction
-8. The ability to stop the presentation
+8. The ability to stop the SlideShow
-9. The ability to start the presentation
+9. The ability to start the SlideShow

 Transitions between images are by default instant, but fading may be implemented on a time dependent basis.